davidhu2000/synthesizer/README.md

-This program is building using React/Redux.
+This program is built using React/Redux.

 ### Setup
 Run `npm install` to install all dependencies.